 5. Use a knife to cut little pieces of fondant away to create dips in the stone if you wish.

 6. Create colouring of your choice.
 In this case I sprinkled Sugarflair dusting colours, starting with a little brown on my (super clean) fingers and dabbed here and there.
 I sprinkled black on the palms of my (super clean) hands and did the same, adding a bit more here and there.
 Then I sprinkled gin on my palms and rubbed all over the stones adding more gin where required to lighten areas.
 This can also be done with water but I prefer gin because it dries quickly, doesn’t leave a shine and also sterilises the board!
-These next four photos show that process.
-In the last photo, the colouring has dried and so is no longer shiny.
 If you have added too much colour, rub a bit more gin over and dab it off with a kitchen towel.
+As it dries it becomes matt.

 7. Here is the board with the boot on.
 I had to make a second board to match it because the boot was horizontal in the end instead of vertical (it was a very tall thin hunting boot and gave way to gravity! but they loved the cake just the same – thankfully I had time to rectify it).